Staines-upon-Thames: Staines in the Second World War

 Despite its proximity to London and the fact that Staines Bridge and the local factories presented obvious enemy targets, the town sustained relatively little bomb damage during the Second World War.
 There was a severe bombing raid on Staines on the night of 24–25 August 1940 and a V-1 flying bomb landed at the junction of Stanish Crescent and Kingston Road on 19 June 1944, killing four people and injuring a further 17.
 Within the Staines Urban District, a total 71 civilians died as result of enemy action.
 The Lagonda works at Egham Hythe were converted to the manufacture of munitions and the linoleum factory was dedicated to making military supplies.

 Much of the civil defence effort was focused on the defence of Staines Bridge and tank traps were installed at each end.
 At the start of the war, a Bailey bridge was constructed across the Thames, in case the main bridge was damaged by bombing.
 The Bailey bridge remained in use for pedestrians until 1959, when it was dismantled.

 National and local government

 UK parliament

 The town is in the parliamentary constituency of Spelthorne, and has been represented by Conservative Party MP Lincoln Jopp since 2024.
 From 2010 until the 2024 general election, Staines was represented at Westminster by Conservative Kwasi Kwarteng.
 Kwarteng was Chancellor of the Exchequer for 38 days during the 49 day premiership of Liz Truss.

 County council

 Councillors are elected to Surrey County Council every four years.
 The majority of the town is in the Staines electoral division, but areas to the southeast of the centre are in the Staines South and Ashford West electoral division.

 Borough council

 Staines is divided between three wards, each of which elects three councillors to Spelthorne Borough Council.
 The wards are Staines, Staines South, and Riverside and Laleham.
 The Borough of Spelthorne has been twinned with Melun, France since 1990 and with Grand Port, Mauritius since 2009.

+As part of the upcoming structural changes to local government in England both Spelthorne Borough Council and Surrey County Council are due to be replaced by West Surrey.
+The first elections for West Surrey took place on 4 May 2026 and it will continue to be a "shadow authority" until it replaces its predecessor councils on 1 April 2027.